Access Obsessive-Compulsive Disorder Help in Durham

 Having difficulty holding back an urge, even when part of you knows it won’t be helpful

-Oftentimes, these rituals are time-consuming and take us away from activities and people we want to engage with in our life.
+Oftentimes, OCD rituals become time-consuming and take us away from activities and people we want to engage with in our life.

-The Project Yes therapists have supported clients suffering from the above symptoms through effective OCD treatment plans.
-These tailored approaches address:
+If any of the above descriptions resonate with you, we can help.
+Project Yes therapists have supported clients suffering from these symptoms through effective OCD treatment plans.
+These tailored approaches address the specific forms of OCD you may have such as:

-- A fear of contamination (also known as “germaphobia”)
+- Your fear of contamination (also known as “germaphobia”)

-- Concern toward causing offense or harm to other individuals
+- Your concern about causing offense or harm to those around you

 - Fear of being hurt or attempting to avoid negative outcomes